neledov/salesforce-case-download-organizer/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify it as needed.

-## Contact

-For any questions or support, please reach out through the [GitHub Issues](https://github.com/neledov/salesforce-case-download-organizer/issues) page of the repository.
-If you are my fellow colleagues - please reach out to me via Slack.
 ---

 *Thank you for using the Salesforce Case Download Organizer!
 Your feedback and contributions are highly appreciated.*